-We recently got together for a chat to explore her beginnings, the evolution of home office design, and lastly her incredible project in Napa that was about so much more than transforming physical space.
+We recently got together for a chat about the evolution of home office design, her beginnings as an architect, and an incredible project in Napa that was about so much more than transforming physical space.

 - Ken Tomita (co-founder and CEO)